matthew-brett/cfd2019/notebooks/10/bayes_theorem.md

 We can express the first statement by saying that we are trying to find
 $P(box4 \mid red)$.

-We can express the third statement like this:
+We can express the third statement in the following way.
+Read the $\cap$ as "and".

 $$
 P(box4 \cap red) = P(box4) P(red \mid box4)
 $$

+Read this statement as "the probability that we got box4 *and* drew a red ball is equal to the probability that we got box4, multiplied by the probability that we draw a red ball given we got box4".
+As we know, in our case:

 $P(box4 \cap red)$ is 0.5 * 0.8 = 0.4.